oroinc/documentation/user/back-office/system/configuration/system/integrations/google-integration-settings.rst

 Configure Global Google Settings
 ================================

+All Oro application editions support the integration with Google.
+With its help, you can configure Google single sign-on to enable users with the same Google account email address and OroCRM/Commerce primary email address to log in only once in a session.
+Additionally, you can configure OAuth2 with Google for email synchronization, and set up Google Hangouts calls.

 .. hint:: Read more on this topic in :ref:`Google Integration <admin-configuration-google>`.

 To configure Google integration-related settings in the back-office: